rafaelaazevedo/voting_blockchain_study/README.md

 ````

-Run the following commands to open the node console then deploy your contract to the test chain
+On another tab run the following commands to open the node console then deploy your contract to the test chain

 ````
 rafazzevedo:~/voting_blockchain_study$ node